BandFlow25/bndyx-landing/firebase-rules.md

       allow read: if true;
     }

     // Add the new bf_venues collection rules match /bf_venues/{venueId} {
       allow read: if true;
       allow write: if true;  // This makes create, update, and delete all open }

     // Update bf_nonbands rules
     match /bf_nonbands/{bandId} {
       allow read: if true;
       allow write: if true;  // This makes create, update, and delete all open }
     match /bf_artists/{artistId} {
       allow read: if true;
       allow write: if true;  // This makes create, update, and delete all open }

     match /bf_events/{eventId} {
       allow read: if true;
       allow write: if true;
       allow create: if true;
     }

+    // Rules for bndy_artists collection - TEMPORARY WIDE OPEN ACCESS FOR TESTING match /bndy_artists/{artistId} {
+      // WARNING: This rule allows anyone to read/write this collection
+      // This is ONLY for debugging and should be replaced with proper rules allow read, write: if true;
+    }

     // Keep all your existing rules for bf_bands match /bf_bands/{bandId} {
       allow read: if request.auth != null;